 And the comment from my husband was, “This is the car my accountant would buy.
 This is the car my accountant would want me to buy.
 Enough said.”

-The 2014 Volkswagen Jetta I drove had a 1.8-liter, turbocharged four-cylinder engine that gets an EPA-estimated 25/36/29 mpg city/highway/combined with a five-speed automatic transmission.
+The 2014 Jetta I drove had a 1.8-liter, turbocharged four-cylinder engine that gets an EPA-estimated 25/36/29 mpg city/highway/combined with an automatic transmission.
 This is a little less than both the Hyundai Elantra and the Honda Civic, which get an EPA-estimated 32 and 33 mpg combined, respectively.

 While the turbocharged engine could definitely be described as fun, it was hard to accelerate without the turbo kick throwing my head back into the head restraint.
 That’s great when you want that zippy feeling, but a little annoying when motoring around town or in stop-and-go traffic.
 Braking and cornering both felt confident and secure.

 I was struck by how much wind noise infiltrated the cabin during highway commutes.
 The Jetta SE would definitely benefit from some additional noise damping.

 In the 2014 SE, I was baffled by a sometimes puzzling mix of modern amenities riding side by side with cost-saving shortcuts.
 My test car had Bluetooth audio and keyless access with push-button start as part of the Connectivity Package, yet I had to manually operate the headlights.
 Heated front seats were also included in the car, yet the driver’s seat was manually adjustable forward and back, though with power-adjustable recline.
 As we say in our household, “Not weird, just different.”
 OK, maybe it’s weird.